ibexa/documentation-developer/docs/guide/extending_online_editor.md

 ## Plugins configuration

 If you develop your plugin, you need to add it to the CKEditor plugins by `add` method.
-For more information follow [Creating a CKEditor Plugin tutorial.](https://ckeditor.com/docs/ckeditor4/latest/guide/plugin_sdk_sample.html)
+For more information, follow [Creating a CKEditor Plugin tutorial.](https://ckeditor.com/docs/ckeditor4/latest/guide/plugin_sdk_sample.html)

 If you downloaded a plugin from the CKEditor, you need to include it in a page after AlloyEditor is loaded.